pragtich/ansible-setup/Installing_NEO2.md

 - [ ] Backups
 - [x] Move this file to Github
 - [ ] Investigate using Roles to modularize stuff (eg config transfer)
-- [ ] Investigate how the removal/dissuation of YAML impacts this project
+- [x] Investigate how the removal/dissuation of YAML impacts this project.
+Answer: not much, but I need to copy the entire `.homeassistant` folder and subfolders, not just the `*.yaml` files.
+- [ ] Transfer an entire skeleton folder, not just the config files
 - [ ] Configure zones
 - [ ] Check weither I need to document more of the steps
 - [ ] Move Homeassistant config to Git repository